TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 - Then I fit the data on support vector machine and random forest classifier and checked the score.

-- After that I used k-fold_cross_validation for further testing the robustness of our model.
+- After that I used k-fold_cross_validation for further testing the robustness of the models.

 - So I cheked mean cross_val_score of both svm and random forest classifier to select the best model.